ZhukovGreen/presenations/testing-paylocity-2024.md

 ----

-Unviversal idea behind reducing the number of errors and the impact of them is:
+The universal idea behind reducing the number of errors and the impact of them is:

 **converting error risks into types as close as possible to the type A errors**

-Thinking towards this direction, surprisingly starts affecting the way you write the software.
+Thinking in this direction, surprisingly starts affecting the way you write the software.

 ----